sebasgebuis/infovis/README.md

-# Informatie Visualisatie Project
+# Information Visualisation Project

-Deze repository is gemaakt voor de Data Story van Informatie Visualisatie aan de UvA 2023
+This repository was made for the course Information Visualisation at the University of Amsterdam 2023.